Affordable Housing In New Albany

 Rental assistance is a type of housing subsidy that pays for a portion of a renter’s monthly housing costs, including rent and tenant paid utilities.
 This housing assistance can come in the form of Section 8 Housing Choice Vouchers, project-based Section 8 contracts, public housing, USDA Rental Assistance (in Section 515 properties) as well as HUD Section 202 and 811 properties for elderly and disabled households.

-Income Qualifications for New Albany HUD Rental Assistance in New Albany
+Income Qualifications for HUD Rental Assistance in New Albany